mahes-a/StagingBuild/README.md

 ## Prerequisites

 - Azure subscription with Azure Machine Learning resource
-- Deploying Llama 2 models requires GPU compute of V100 / A100 SKUs.
+- Deploying Llama 2 models require GPU compute of V100 / A100 SKUs.
 You can view and request AzureML compute quota [here](https://ml.azure.com/quota).
 - Install Bot Composer [here](https://learn.microsoft.com/en-us/composer/install-composer?tabs=windows).
-- Teams for work or school , You can downlaod from [here](https://go.microsoft.com/fwlink/?linkid=2187327&Lmsrc=groupChatMarketingPageWeb&Cmpid=directDownloadWin64&clcid=0x409&culture=en-us&country=us)
+- Teams for work or school , You can download from [here](https://go.microsoft.com/fwlink/?linkid=2187327&Lmsrc=groupChatMarketingPageWeb&Cmpid=directDownloadWin64&clcid=0x409&culture=en-us&country=us)

 ## Things to Note

-- The bot maintains conversation history to be passed to the model and ensures conversation history is mainatained only for configurable turns to prevent hitting token limits in its memory, the state management in the bot is a sample and may not be suited for Production workloads
+- The bot maintains conversation history to be passed to the model and ensures conversation history is maintained only for configurable turns to prevent hitting token limits in its memory, the state management in the bot is a sample and may not be suited for Production workloads

 - Please note that this tutorial is intended for explorative and illustrative purposes only.
 It is meant to inspire ideas and should not be taken as prescriptive advice.
-Any implementation of the techniques described in this tutorial as part of your application should be thoroughly validated and tested to ensure accuracy, validity, compatibility with your specific use case and technical environment.
+Any implementation of the techniques described in this tutorial as part of your application should be thoroughly validated and evaluated to ensure accuracy, validity, compatibility with your specific use case and technical environment.

 - Please be aware that the prompt instructions shown are not intended to be a correct and complete representation of the prompts that should be used with your applications in production.
 They are provided for informational purposes only and may not be suitable for all use cases.
 It is important to carefully consider your specific requirements and design appropriate prompts that meet your users' needs and expectations.

 - While LLMs have tremendous potential across many industries and use cases, it is essential to ensure that they are built in a safe and responsible manner.
 This includes taking steps to mitigate potential risks and ensure that the model will not cause harm to users or result in reputational damage to organizations.
 It is important to carefully consider the ethical implications of LLMs and to develop appropriate safeguards to protect against potential harms.